Macrometacorp/docs/docs/integrations/index.md

 sidebar_position: 1
 ---

-Integrations allow you to import data into Macrometa Global Data Network (GDN) from external data sources or other Macrometa collections.
-You can also export data from Macrometa GDN into external data sources or other Macrometa collections.
+Integrations allow you to import data into Macrometa Global Data Network (GDN) from external data sources or other Macrometa document collections.
+You can also export data from Macrometa GDN into external data sources or other Macrometa document collections.

 Once created, you can reuse integrations as many times as necessary.